Airship: Thermal

 Several companies, such as Cameron Balloons in Bristol, United Kingdom, build hot-air airships.
 These combine the structures of both hot-air balloons and small airships.
 The envelope is the normal cigar shape, complete with tail fins, but is inflated with hot air instead of helium to provide the lifting force.
-A small gondola, carrying the pilot and passengers, a small engine, and the burners to provide the hot air are suspended below the envelope, beneath an opening through which the burners protrude.
+A small gondola, carrying the pilot and passengers, a small engine, and the burners to provide the hot air, is suspended below the envelope, beneath an opening through which the burners protrude.

 Hot-air airships typically cost less to buy and maintain than modern helium-based blimps, and can be quickly deflated after flights.
 This makes them easy to carry in trailers or trucks and inexpensive to store.
-They are usually very slow moving, with a typical top speed of 25–30 km/h.
+They are usually very slow-moving, with a typical top speed of 25–30 km/h.
 They are mainly used for advertising, but at least one has been used in rainforests for wildlife observation, as they can be easily transported to remote areas.

 Unmanned remote

-Remote-controlled (RC) airships, a type of unmanned aerial system (UAS), are sometimes used for commercial purposes such as advertising and aerial video and photography as well as recreational purposes.
+Remote-controlled (RC) airships, a type of unmanned aerial system (UAS), are sometimes used for commercial purposes, such as advertising and aerial video and photography, as well as for recreational purposes.
 They are particularly common as an advertising mechanism at indoor stadiums.
 While RC airships are sometimes flown outdoors, doing so for commercial purposes is illegal in the US.
-Commercial use of an unmanned airship must be certified under part 121.
+Commercial use of an uncrewed airship must be certified under part 121.

 Adventures

-In 2008, French adventurer Stephane Rousson attempted to cross the English Channel with a muscular pedal powered airship.
+In 2008, French adventurer Stephane Rousson [Fr] attempted to cross the English Channel with a muscular pedal-powered airship.

-Stephane Rousson also flies the Aérosail, a sky sailing yacht.
+Stephane Rousson also flies the Aérosail, a sky sailing yacht [Fr].